roytzahor/Expense-tracker-proj/README.md

 <div align="center"><img src="images/dashboard.png" alt="Dashboard" width="500" height="300"></div>

 The dashboard provides a quick overview of your expenses.
-It visualizes your spending patterns over time, helping you understand where your money goes.
+It visualizes your spending patterns by category, or check your balance on the current month, helping you understand where your money goes.

 ### Add Expenses